oort-tech/OIPs/OIPS/oip-2.md

 Creating a Witness Pool requires the setup of an Oort validator node by an account.
 To ensure receive 100% staking rewards, the validator node needs to function both effectively and reliably.
 The suggested hardware setup for running a validator node includes an **8-core CPU, 32GB of RAM, a 2TB SSD, and a network capacity of 100MB for inbound and outbound traffic**.

-Follow the instruction https://github.com/oort-tech/Olympus#readme on how to setup a Oort validator node, and how the create a witness pool.
+Follow the instruction https://github.com/oort-tech/Olympus#readme on how to setup a Oort validator node, and how to create a witness pool.

 ****Staking Commitment****